logan-c-brown/logan-c-brown.github.io/_posts/2019-10-01-post-fps-review.md

   - Functional Programming
 ---

-After jumping into the fundamentals of the Scala programming lanugage, and being somewhat familiar with the Object-Orientated programming paradigm, I decided to investigate the other half of Scala.
-As a frequenter on Alvin Alexanders blog, http://alvinalexander.com/, a blog containing intuitive Scala how-to's, I decided to read his book Functional Programming Simplified.
+After jumping into the fundamentals of the Scala programming language, and being somewhat familiar with the Object-Oriented programming paradigm, I decided to investigate the other half of Scala.
+As a regular on Alvin Alexander's blog, http://alvinalexander.com/, a blog containing intuitive Scala how-to's, I decided to read his book Functional Programming Simplified.

 <!--more-->